 With so many different types of mosaic tiles to choose from, you could replicate any design already out there and still make it original by using different types of tiles.
 So, let’s get into each type that you can choose from.

 Being the original mosaic surface, natural stone mosaics have been used for interior decorating for thousands of years in cultures all around the world.
-This type creates a more down-to-earth feel in your home, whether it be through adding some multi-colored pebbles in your bathroom or a polished marble surface on your living room wall.
-Choosing a particular design or pattern with natural stone mosaics is so easy with all the incredible options available.
+This type creates a more down-to-earth feel in your home, whether by adding some multi-colored pebbles in your bathroom or a polished marble surface on your living room wall.
+Choosing a particular design or pattern with natural stone mosaic tile is so easy with all the incredible options available.

 If you’re looking for a slightly more industrial and sophisticated appearance for your home, you should consider metal mosaic tile.
 The sheen you’ll have from a countertop or wall crafted out of this tile is elegant, as the reflective surface gives off natural light throughout the room.
 Metal mosaics have a more modern feel to them, and also can be purchased in a variety of patterns, like checkerboard or honeycomb, that create an enticing design to look at.
-Metal mosaics are also considered one of the more low-maintenance mosaic surface options, as it’s moisture and stain-resistant which makes it work perfectly in heavy traffic areas such as the kitchen or bathroom.
+Metal mosaics are also considered one of the more low-maintenance mosaic surface options, as they are moisture and stain-resistant, which makes them work perfectly in heavy traffic areas such as the kitchen or bathroom.

 A must-have for any home, ceramic and porcelain mosaic tiles provide the interior of your house with its own unique personality.
 With a wide variety of colors and finishes, ceramic mosaic tiles can help achieve any look, whether it’s a retro feel or a more updated, professional style.
 Because they’re extremely water-resistant, ceramic and porcelain mosaic tiles have been commonly used in bathroom renovations, adding more culture to a room through their radiance.
 These tiles are also ideal for kitchen countertops, because of their proven resistance to moisture and stains.